cpro-iiit/snake-project-starter/README.md

 5. For seeing the logs/cmd line output of auto-grading:
    Go to your repo URL > open the actions tab > click latest workflow run > autograding

-## Evaluation

-We will have an intermediate evaluation on 10th November and a final evaluation on or after Nov 30th.
-We will announce the details of this by Monday (but roughly you will need to do finish upto Task 4).
-You should do regular commits to the repositories.
-Each task has to be part of separate commits.
-We make add a couple of additional tasks later.

-## Honor Code
-You shall not collaborate in this project evaluation.
-Any instance of copying or in case you are unable to explain your code shall result in getting -5% marks (ie -5% marks will be added to your course total).
-If you havent completed the intermediate evals on 10th Nov, it shall result in -1% marks.

 ## Using Git